v-harrishe/azure-docs/articles/app-service/troubleshoot-http-502-http-503.md

 ### 1. Observe and monitor application behavior
 #### Track Service health
-Microsoft Azure publicizes each time there is a service interruption or performance degradation.
-You can track the health of the service on the [Azure Portal](https://portal.azure.com/).
+Azure Azure publicizes each time there is a service interruption or performance degradation.
+You can track the health of the service on the [Azure Portal](https://portal.azure.cn/).
 For more information, see [Track service health](../service-health/service-notifications.md).

 #### Monitor your app
 This option enables you to find out if your application is having any issues.
 In your app’s blade, click the **Requests and errors** tile.
 The **Metric** blade will show you all the metrics you can add.